hanwendong1/VirtualGaming/content/1-Codenames.md

 Be the first team to make contact with all of their agents!

 #### SETUP
-1. Log in to the site.
+1. Log in to the site
-2. Choose team (red or blue) and role (each team has one Spymaster and rest are Operatives).
+2. Choose team (red or blue) and role (each team has one Spymaster and rest are Operatives)
-3. The team that has one extra clue to guess goes first.
+3. The team that has one extra clue to guess goes first

 #### GAMEPLAY
 First, `Spymaster` examines the board, then gives an one-word clue followed by a number, which relates to the number of associated cards (exception: 0 and ∞): e.g.: library, 5